-Strategy 5 Details Rev iews Strategy 5: Science department will provide rigorous STAAR 2.0 aligned questions in order to increase each 8th grade and Formative Summative Science student's familiarity with the STAAR 2.0 test.
-This is an ongoing district initiative.
+Strategy 5: Offer Tutorials before and after school for all students in areas of deficiencies based on the state TEKS.
+Due to HB1416 this is an ongoing concern that will be measured in the 2025 school year.

 Actions: 1.)
-Instructional Coach/MTSS Specialist/Administration will observe interactions and provide feedback to teachers regarding these interaction.
-Nov 30% Jan Mar June 2.)
-Science team will reflect and report back to PLC on the effectiveness of these interactions.
-3).
-Academic Coach will provide TEKS based support through the 2024 school year during PLC's.
-Staff Responsible for Monitoring: Science PLC Administration Instructional Coach MTSS Specialist Title I: 2.4 - TEA Priorities: Improve low-performing schools Problem Statements: Demographics 1 - Student Learning 2 Funding Sources: Instructional Coach - 255 - Title II Strategy 6 Details Rev iews Strategy 6: Offer Tutorials before and after school for all students in areas of deficiencies based on the state TEKS.
-Due to Formative Summative HB1416 this is an ongoing concern that will be measured in the 2024 school year.
-Actions: 1.)
-Teachers will be given the opportunity to tutor their children in core subject area to help close significant Nov Jan Mar June gaps.
+Teachers will be given the opportunity to tutor their children in core subject area to help close significant gaps.
 They will be paid using Title I funds.

 2.)
 We will hire an outside tutor via HB1416 Esser fund to work with the Interventionist to help Tier 3 students close their gaps in class settings of students that are significantly smaller in number.

-Staff Responsible for Monitoring: All Teacher Tutors One outside Tutor for Math One outside Tutor for Reading Administration Instructional Coach MTSS Specialist Problem Statements: Demographics 1 30%
+Staff Responsible for Monitoring: All Teacher Tutors

+One outside Tutor for Math One outside Tutor for Reading Administration Instructional Facilitators

+Funding Sources: Tutors - 211 - Title I - \$48,000

-Strategy 7 Details Rev iews Strategy 7: RMS will enlist community and business partners to assist in providing educational support to students and Formative Summative families.
-This is an ongoing effort that will be measured in the 2024 school year.
-Nov Jan Mar June Actions: 1.)
-Utilize the Social Community Committee to schedule and host school-wide events in order to increase parent involvement 35% 2.)
-Identify and communicate the needs of the student population and their families with community partners 3.)
-Design and Implement a Family and Parent Engagement Policy 4.)
-Host a Title 1 Meeting on 08/10/2023 and 08/24/2023.
-5.)
+Strategy 6: RMS will enlist community and business partners to assist in providing educational support to students and families.
+This is an ongoing effort that will be measured in the 2025 school year.

+Actions: 1.)
+Utilize the Social Community Committee to schedule and host school-wide events in order to increase parent involvement

+- 2.)
+Identify and communicate the needs of the student population and their families with community partners - 3.)
+Design and Implement a Family and Parent Engagement Policy - 4.)
+Host a Title 1 Meeting on 08/06/2024 and 08/22/2024. - 5.)
 Provide opportunities, on and off campus, for our Life Skills Students to experience real-life working scenarios.

+Staff Responsible for Monitoring: Campus Administration

+Corporate Sponsor and Campus Liaison

+PTA

+Parents

+RMS Teachers and Staff

+Community members

+AABLE and ACCESS Teachers and Students

+Local Businesses

-Staff Responsible for Monitoring: Campus Administration Corporate Sponsor and Campus Liaison PTA Parents PMG Table 1 and Staff RMS Teachers and Staff Community members AABLE and ACCESS Teachers and Students Local Businesses Local Businesses Title I: 4.2 Problem Statements: School Processes & Programs 1 - Perceptions 1 Funding Sources: AABLE and ACCESS Life Trips - 199 - State Special Ed \$2,500, Supplies for Teachers and Students - 404 - Grant - \$50,000, Latino Family Literacy Project - 263 - Title III - \$5,000, Title I Family Engagement - 211 - Title I - \$6,000
+Problem Statements: School Processes & Programs 1 - Perceptions 1 Funding Sources: Title I Family Engagement - 211 - Title I - \$13,800

-Strategy 8 Details Reviews Strategy 8: Use Title I funds to supplement addition staff support with a MTSS Specialist.
-Formative Summative Actions: We will use Title I funds to pay for the following instructional positions: Amanda Walker .5 MTSS Nov Jan Mar June Specialist Staff Responsible for Monitoring: Principal Principal's Secretary BISD Personnel.
-TEA Priorities: Build a foundation of reading and math 100% 100% 100% Problem Statements: Student Learning 2 Funding Sources: Teachers salaries - 211 - Title I - \$38,241, Instructional Resources - 211 - Title I - \$24,536 No Progress Continue/Modify X Discon tinue
+Strategy 7: Use Title I funds to supplement addition staff support with an additional Instructional Facilitators.

+Actions: We will use Title I funds to pay for the following instructional positions: Amanda Walker 1.0

+Staff Responsible for Monitoring: Principal

+Principal's Secretary BISD Personnel.

+Build a foundation of reading and math

 Problem Statement 1: Filling the academic gaps of children could pose a challenge in the on-level classrooms.
-RMS had an increase in its Mobility Rate, At-Risk, and Emergent Bilingual populations during the 2023 school year.
+RMS had an increase in its Mobility Rate, At-Risk, and Emergent Bilingual populations during the 2025 school year.
 These are all areas of need for improvement.
 Root Cause: With approximately 30% of the RMS population as mobile, we are combining a variety of learning styles and teaching methods into each classroom.
 This poses opportunities for our teachers to find ways to meet those children where they are and assist them in closing educational gaps due to Mobility.